Major Class Changes in World of Warcraft

 | Debuff Mechanic Revamp | Frost Mage | Freezing debuff replaces previous shatter mechanic |

 These alterations are intended to make gameplay more intuitive while retaining the potential for player mastery.
-As these reforms are implemented, they will set a precedent for World of Warcraft’s future—one that balances approachability with the complexity that attracted many players to the game.
+As these reforms are implemented, they will set a precedent for World of Warcraft's futureβone that balances approachability with the complexity that attracted many players to the game.

 Class Changes and Community Reactions

 The changes coming to World of Warcraft's classes, especially for the Unholy Death Knight and Affliction Warlock, exhibit a shift toward simplification while preserving gameplay depth.
 The removal of complicated mechanics, such as the necessity for keeping certain cooldowns active for optimal damage, has been largely welcomed by the community.
-For instance, Unholy Death Knights can now cleave without requiring death and decay, a shift that many see as an improvement.
+For instance, Unholy Death Knights can now cleave without requiring Death and Decay, a shift that many see as an improvement.
 Simultaneously, the fantasy and depth are retained with elements like the gargoyle's damage ramping, which requires careful timing during its active window.

 - Loss of complex tracking mechanisms